dataiku/dss-visual-edit/docs/get-started-crud-python-api.md

 As an alternative to using the Data Editing Visual Webapp, you can build a custom webapp that uses the CRUD (Create, Read, Update, Delete) methods provided by the `EditableEventSourced` Python class — or the REST API endpoints that wrap them.

-The implementation of these methods is based on the [Event Sourcing pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/event-sourcing): instead of storing the current (edited) state of the data, we use an append-only store to record the full series of actions taken on that data.
-This store is a dataset that we call the "editlog", which we create on the same connection as the original dataset, with the same name suffixed by "_editlog".

 Let's take a quick tour of how to use the CRUD Python API.
 If you haven't, [install the plugin](install-plugin) first.

 ## Instantiate the `EditableEventSourced` class